 Electrolytic production of chlorine and alkaline solution from rock salt or potassium chloride is a fundamental chemical process which has been in global use on the megatonne scale for many decades.
 But this process incurs an extremely high energy consumption.
 In a highly innovative further refinement of the membrane process currently used by all relevant suppliers of this technology, electrolysis is operated on the cathode side (lye production) under an oxygen atmosphere at temperatures in the 85 to 90 °C range (the so-called ODC process).
-This operation greatly modifies the cell reaction
+This operation greatly modifies the cell reaction and new conditions arise, under which chlorine recovery can be accomplished with savings of electrical energy of up to 25 % compared to the standard membrane process.
+This technology employs composite liner pipes consisting of a specially modified PVC-U material on the alkaline solution side.
+Chlorine electrolysis is in principle a reference technology in which very many plastic pipes have long been used under exceptionally demanding operating conditions in the immediate environment of the electrolysis cell and in its peripherals, and also in the further processing of the chlorine and alkaline solution recovered.
+Yet another proof of the efficiency, performance and corrosion resistance of this class of materials.

-Carbon Capture and Utilisation (CCU) uses PA-U12 relining for rehabilitation of CO2-conducting lines
+Carbon Capture and Utilisation (CCU) uses PA-U12 relining for rehabilitation of CO_2 -conducting lines

 In Veracruz (Mexico), 880,000 t of carbon dioxide yielded in the petrochemicals industry are used each year for the production of urea.
-The original steel piping, of internal diameters of 305 mm (12") and 460 mm (18") exhibited after 20 years of operation a drastic reduction of their wall thickness, indicating the presence of moisture in the CO2.
+The original steel piping, of internal diameters of 305 mm (12") and 460 mm (18") exhibited after 20 years of operation a drastic reduction of their wall thickness, indicating the presence of moisture in the CO_2 .
 When the residual wall thickness had reached 20 %, plastic liners were then drawn into the steel pipes.

-Tiny holes, and also the permeation of CO2 through conventional liners, can result in the formation of carbonic acid, a substance which, even in very small amounts, accelerates the oxidation of steel.
+Tiny holes, and also the permeation of CO_2 through conventional liners, can result in the formation of carbonic acid, a substance which, even in very small amounts, accelerates the oxidation of steel.
 The pipes in Veracruz run for 700 m across a river on a scarcely accessible pipe gantry.
 The liner material selected was PA-U12, because permeation of CO2 through a PA-U12 pipe wall is negligible.
 In addition, the stiffness of PA-U12 in CO2 -saturated state, and also the material's creep resistance, are so high that the probability, at an operating pressure of 27.5 bar (400 psi), of reliably bridging the holes for the twenty-five year remaining service-life of the steel pipes, which are likely suffering somewhat larger perforations as a result of rust, can be dependably regarded as high.

 To permit the pulling-in of the liner pipes into the now refurbished steel pipes, the liner-pipes' diameter was reduced by drawing them through a roller rack.
 Once in the steel pipes, the liners relaxed and thus contacted with the inner diameter of the steel pipes.
 The longitudinal grooves made in the PE-U12 liners form between the liner and the steel pipe an air-flushed space to which a leakage-protection monitoring system is connected at regular intervals.
 The liner pipe is thus the safest selection and assures lifelong zero-maintenance for the crossing of water.